SpenceKonde/DxCore/README.md

 ## Programming is done via UPDI
-Prior to the release of 1.3.0, the only programmer that I can vouch for working with the core is jtag2updi; note that prior to the release of DxCore, jtag2updi did NOT support these parts (and some incompatible repos have hung around long after that) - be sure to update jtag2updi if you are using a device you installed jtag2pdi on before mid-2020, or if you are unsure if you loaded a Dx-compatible version of jtag2updi.
+Prior to the release of 1.3.0, the only programmer that I can vouch for working with the core is jtag2updi; note that prior to the release of DxCore, jtag2updi did NOT support these parts (and some incompatible repos have hung around long after that) - be sure to update jtag2updi if you are using a device you installed jtag2pdi on before mid-2020, if you are unsure if you loaded a Dx-compatible version of jtag2updi, or if you used my jtag2updi code from November and are having trouble making it work (it was fixed on November 30).
 See [Making a cheap UPDI programmer](megaavr/extras/MakeUPDIProgrammer.md) for more information on using an Arduino for this purpose - almost any Arduino board can be used, but cheap knockoffs of the Arduino Nano 3.0 are recommended (the ones with the ATmega168p are fine too - this is a great use if you accidentally bought some of those expecting ATmega328p ones), as it is dirt cheap, and includes a USB-serial adapter.
 An Arduino Pro Mini is also an excellent choice - but becomes physically awkward, since you've also got a serial adapter, likely dangling awkwardly between the USB cable and the Pro Mini, and wires running between that and the Pro Mini running jtag2updi.

 jtag2updi variants supporting "HV" programming are available. *HV programming should not be used on DA or DB-series parts.* DD-series parts do support it (UPDI can be programmed to act as a GPIO pin), but will require slightly different hardware, as the HV pulse must be applied to Reset, not UPDI; I am working with a developer of HV updi hardware and firmware to ensure that this is available prior to the release of the DD-series parts.

 ### NEW starting in 1.3.0
 Starting in 1.3.0, DxCore includes a version of [pymcuprog](https://pypi.org/project/pymcuprog/), written by Microchip - this adds support for two exciting new programming tools - Microchip nEDBG (used in, among other things, the Curiosity Nano boards), and Serial adapter + 4.7k resistor (like pyupdi).
-The construction of a low cost UPDI programmer goes from "easy and cheaper than a latte" (described above) to "truly trivial and cheaper than a cup of coffee" - simply connect the TX line of any USB-serial adapter with a 4.7k resistor (~3.7k if it already has a 1k series resistor in series with TX; most serial adapters do) to it's RX line, and connect the RX line to the UPDI pin of the target.
+The construction of a low cost UPDI programmer goes from "easy and cheaper than a latte" (described above) to "truly trivial and cheaper than a cup of coffee" - simply connect the TX line of any USB-serial adapter with a 4.7k resistor (around 3.7k if it already has a 1k series resistor in series with TX; most serial adapters do) to it's RX line, and connect the RX line to the UPDI pin of the target.
 And power and ground, of course.
 Works with or without a 470 ohm protection resistor on the target board.

-## Optiboot-derived bootloader is here!
+## Optiboot-derived bootloader
 There is now support for an Optiboot derived bootloader!
 See the Bootloader section below for more information.
 The bootloader, of course, requires a UPDI programmer to install.

 ## Brutal errata in initial hardware
 The silicon errata in the initial versions of these parts is pretty brutal, particularly for the 128k parts, which were released first - and it's not even complete!
 See [errata and extras](megaavr/extras/errata_and_extras.md) for more information on the un/poorly-documented behavior of these devices..

 ## Quick Peripheral by Peripheral comparison
-[Compared to tinyAVR 0/1-series and/or mega 0-series](megaavr/extras/Comparison.md) - these were my thoughts as I first exploted these parts; it is not an indepth guide to the features of these parts, nor is it intended to be.
+[Compared to tinyAVR 0/1-series and/or mega 0-series](megaavr/extras/Comparison.md) - these were my thoughts as I first exploted these parts; it is not an in-depth guide to the features of these parts, nor is it intended to be.

 # Features